History of Michael Strahan in Timeline

 1993: Drafted by New York Giants

-In 1993, Michael Strahan was selected in the second round of the NFL draft by the New York Giants.
-However, he played in only six games due to injuries.
+In 1993, Michael Strahan was selected in the second round by the New York Giants.
+He played in only six games that season due to injuries.

 1996: Divorce from Wanda Hutchins

-In 1997, Michael Strahan had a breakout season, recording 14 sacks, and was voted into his first Pro Bowl and named First-team All-Pro by the Associated Press.
+In 1997, Michael Strahan had a breakout season, recording 14 sacks.
+He was voted into his first Pro Bowl and named First-team All-Pro.

 In 1998, Michael Strahan continued his success, racking up 15 sacks and being voted into his second Pro-Bowl and All-Pro team.